 The Office of Equity & Inclusion serves as an advocate to all students, faculty, staff, and leadership and seeks to establish equity and inclusion through educational opportunities, which are developed and presented through departmental programs.

-To find out what program best fits you and how you can make a difference in your campus community check out the program pages below and contact a program coordinator today, or send us an email at email@example.com.
+To find out what program best fits you and how you can make a difference in your campus community, check out the program pages below and contact a program coordinator today, or send us an email at email@example.com.

-This resource room plays host to an ever expanding range of excellent diversity and multicultural materials.
-Currently available are 50+ different resources which include award winning documentaries, thought provoking scholarly journals, multicultural books and a wide variety of cultural magazines.
+This resource room plays host to an ever-expanding range of excellent equity and inclusion materials.
+Currently available are 50+ different resources, which include award-winning documentaries, thought-provoking scholarly journals, multicultural books and a wide variety of cultural magazines.
 The room features a DVD/MP3 audio player and large video display to view and listen to available media.
-At this time, materials are not available for checkout, they are at your disposal during regular office hours Monday through Friday from 8AM to 5PM.
-Stop by and use our Multicultural Resource Room in the Center for Multicultural Enrichment Green Hall 1878.
+At this time, materials are not available for checkout; they are at your disposal during regular office hours Monday through Friday from 8:30 AM to 5 PM.
+Stop by and use our Multicultural Resource Room in the Montview Student Union, Room 2760.

 The Campus Relations program is a versatile and active initiative that acts as the link between the Office of Equity & Inclusion and other Liberty University departments.
 It is the primary source of information for and about the Office of Equity & Inclusion.
 This program spearheads the coordination of partnerships on training, curricula development, and/or campus-wide opportunities as requested.
 The goal is to continue to strengthen relationships campus-wide and become a viable source of assistance to departments as it pertains to equity, inclusion and minority student concerns.